-Shape metrics
+Shape host system metrics

 To understand how metrics work in Observe, we can walk through a tutorial sequence of creating, ingesting, shaping, and viewing metrics.